ubccr/xdmod/docs/simpleSAMLphp.md

 Information on how to set up SimpleSAMLphp to use Globus Auth can be found in the [simplesamlphp-module-authglobus documentation][ssp-globusconfig]

+Information on how to set up SimpleSAMLphp to use OpenID Connect can be found in the [OpenID Connect Configuration][ssp-openidc]

 You will need to modify the `config.php` file and make sure you modify the `metadata.sources` and the `certdir` keys to have the **full path** to directories containing the configurations:

 **note** make sure the file has opening `<?php`